 If your business is contacted by the DOJ, the DOJ recommends you respond accordingly: https://www.doj.state.or.us/consumer-protection/for-businesses/how-to-respond-to-a-contact-from-the-doj/

-When violations are deemed founded, the DOJ typically tries to resolve those matters through a legal contract called an Assurance of Voluntary Compliance (AVC) prior to filing a formal lawsuit.
-While an AVC is not considered a legal admission of liability, it brings with it some risk since any future violation of an AVC is itself actionable under the UTPA if other complaints occur later.
-Your business will also be required to pay restitution and some fines at a minimum under an AVC.
+When violations are founded, the DOJ typically tries to resolve those matters through a legal contract called an Assurance of Voluntary Compliance (AVC) prior to filing a formal lawsuit.
+While an AVC is not considered a legal admission of liability, it brings with it some risk since any future violation of an AVC is itself actionable under the UTPA if other complaints occur.
+Your business will pay victim restitution and fines at a minimum under an AVC.
 Therefore, you should immediately consult with legal counsel and respond timely if you are ever contacted by the DOJ regarding any alleged UTPA violations.